|

 Rescue and recovery professionals from all across the United States came to assist at the W.T.C. disaster.
 Shown here is a search and rescue team from Missouri being transported aboard N.C.P.D.
 Marine 1 to "Ground Zero".

 Nassau County Police marine patrol units assisted and acted at the direction of the N.Y.P.D.
-Harbor Unit during the weeks that followed September 11, 2001.
+Harbor Unit on September 11, 2001 and during the weeks that followed.

 * * * * * * * * *

-The below displayed legislative citations were presented in recognition of the response and efforts of the members of the N.C.P.D.
-Marine and Aviation Bureau during the World Trade Center disaster on September 11, 2001.
+The below displayed legislative citations were presented in recognition of the emergency response and rescue efforts of the members of the N.C.P.D.
+Marine and Aviation Bureau during the World Trade Center disaster on September 11, 2001 and during the weeks that followed.

 End